 If you go home with Steri-Strips™ on your incision, they’ll loosen and fall off by themselves.
 If they haven’t fallen off within 10 days, you may remove them.

 If you go home with glue over your sutures, it will also loosen and peel off, similarly to the Steri-Strips.

 How will my diet change after my surgery?

-You will need to follow a diabetic diet.
+You’ll need to follow a diabetic diet.
 A balanced diet will help keep your blood sugar levels within your target range.
 Your healthcare team will have discussed your diet with you.
 If you have any questions, you can reach your dietitian at 212-639-7312.

 You may have a lack of appetite after your surgery.
 Try to eat small amounts of your favorite foods often throughout the day.
 It’s important that you don’t skip entire meals because this could cause hypoglycemia (low blood sugar).
 Hypoglycemia can be very serious if it isn’t treated.
 Symptoms of hypoglycemia include feeling faint, problems seeing, headache, shakiness, sweating, and a fast, forceful heartbeat.

 Always carry a source of sugar with you.
 It can be hard candy or glucose tablets.
 Take it immediately if you have any symptoms of hypoglycemia.

 You may lose weight during the first couple of weeks after your surgery.
 You may regain the weight slowly as your appetite and amount of food you can eat increases, but not everyone does.
 Your goal is to maintain your new weight.